mitsuba-renderer/drjit/docs/loops.rst

 Usage and limitations
 ---------------------

-Enoki's :cpp:struct:`Loop` primitive will run your loop once, record everything that it does, and then surround the captured instruction sequence with additional loop instructions (branch statements, `Phi functions
+Dr.Jit's :cpp:struct:`Loop` primitive will run your loop once, record everything that it does, and then surround the captured instruction sequence with additional loop instructions (branch statements, `Phi functions
 <https://en.wikipedia.org/wiki/Static_single_assignment_form>`_ in SSA form).